 Remedy

-Mercedes-Benz USA, LLC (MBUSA) is recalling certain 2020 AMG GT vehicles.
-The headlights may have been incorrectly aimed too high.
-As such, these vehicles fail to comply with the requirements of Federal Motor Vehicle Safety Standard (FMVSS) number 108, "Lamp, Reflective Devices and Associated Equipment."
+Bombardier Recreational Products Inc. (BRP) is recalling certain 2017 Can Am Spyder RT motorcycles.
+Due to a manufacturing error within the headlight assembly, the headlight may shine too high when on the low beam setting.
+As such, these vehicles fail to comply with the requirements of Federal Motor Vehicle Safety Standard (FMVSS) number 108, "Lamps, Reflective Devices, and associated Equipment."

 Safety Risk